Dallas Cowboys: Gailey and Campo years (1998–2002)

-Bill Parcells years (2003-2006)
+Bill Parcells years (2003–2006)

 Jones then lured Bill Parcells out of retirement to coach the Cowboys.
 The Cowboys became the surprise team of the 2003 season getting off to a hot 7–2 start, but went 3–4 for the rest of the season.
 They were able to grab the second NFC wild-card spot with a 10–6 record but lost in the Wild Card round to eventual conference champion Carolina Panthers, 29–10.

 In 2004 Dallas was unable to replicate their 2003 success and ended 6–10.
-Quincy Carter was released during the preseason and was replaced at QB by Vinny Testaverde.
+Quincy Carter was released during the preseason and was replaced at quarterback by Vinny Testaverde.

 Dallas got off to a great 7–3 start for the 2005 season but ended up only in 3rd place with a 9–7 record.
 Prior to the beginning of that season, they signed veteran Drew Bledsoe as starting quarterback.

 2006 was an interesting year for the Cowboys.
 Prior to the season, they signed free agent wide receiver Terrell Owens who was talented yet controversial.
 The Cowboys started the season 3–2.
-During a week 7 matchup against the Giants, Bledsoe, who had been struggling since the start of the season, was pulled from the game and was replaced by backup Tony Romo.
-Romo was unable to salvage that game and Dallas lost 38–22.
+During a week 7 matchup against the New York Giants, Bledsoe, who had been struggling since the start of the season, was pulled from the game and was replaced by backup Tony Romo.
+Romo was unable to salvage that game and Dallas lost 36–22.
 However, Romo was named the starter for the team and went 5–1 in his first 6 games.
 Dallas ended the season with a 9–7 2nd-place finish.
 They were able to clinch the number 5 playoff seed.
-They traveled to play Seattle where the Seahawks won 21–20.
+They traveled to play the Seattle Seahawks where the Seahawks won 21–20.
 After the season Parcells retired and was replaced by Wade Phillips.